A GERD diet is designed to reduce the symptoms of

 Eating too quickly can make GERD symptoms worse.
-Eating in a relaxed environment may also be helpful.
+Eat in a calm, relaxed place.
+Eating in a relaxed environment may be helpful.

 Certain foods may trigger your GERD symptoms or make them worse.
 You may want to try keeping a food diary.
 Keep track of what you eat, when you eat, and your symptoms for 1-2 weeks.
 This may help you make connections between certain foods and GERD symptoms.